nasirlukman/nasirlukman.github.io/_posts/2025-03-30-sentinel1-change-detection.md

 4. *Forest Mask* (ideally): We also need to incorporate a forest mask to remove any changes that are not related to the forest (which I didn’t include this time).

+5. *Change Detection*: Subtracting images in concecutive time periods and applying threshold value to filter out minor changes due to noises.

 Below are examples of the results of this method compared to the Hansen layer for some forest areas in Borneo, which have been converted into palm oil plantations.

 <div class="row mt-3">